-Thank you for your continued efforts to ensure that sustainable housing options are developed for our most vulnerable disabled citizens.
+Thank you for the opportunity to comment on RFA 2023-105 and for your continued efforts to ensure that sustainable housing options are available for our most vulnerable citizens.

+Casa Familia is seeking to develop a new housing project to serve these special people focused on those who require 24/7 care.
 As you know, Casa Familia, Inc., a 501(c)(3) corporation, was organized to sponsor multifamily housing for adults with Autism, Down Syndrome, and related intellectual and developmental disabilities (IDD), including those with significant needs.
-We are seeking to develop a new housing project to serve these special people focused on those who require 24/7 care.

-Funding for such sorely needed housing is possible through RFA 2022-105 (Financing To Build Smaller Permanent Supportive Housing Properties For Persons With Developmental Disabilities).
-However, a few changes would be necessary to make such a project financially viable and effective, for the following reasons:
+Funding for such sorely needed housing is possible through RFA 2023-105 (Financing To Build Smaller Permanent Supportive Housing Properties For Persons With Developmental Disabilities).
+However, a few changes would be necessary to make such a project financially viable and sustainable, for the following reasons: